-Zombie is a “person” that looks like a person, behaves like a person, reacts and speak like a person, reacts on hits with a “pain”; but has no conscious experience about all mentioned.
+A zombie is a “person” that looks like a person, behaves like a person, reacts and speaks like a person, and reacts on hits with a “pain”; but has no conscious experience about all mentioned.

-But one can easily find other examples that allow us considering both emergence and zombies as compatible.
-We all experience appearance and disappearance of mind in the form of consciousness.
-In deep sleep we do not experience our consciousness, but at the same time we know that despite that we know from neural activities taking place during deep sleep, that “there must have been something”, but something we do not perceive.
-We ARE zombies while we take deep sleep.
+But one can easily find other examples that allow us to consider both emergence and zombies as compatible.
+We all experience the appearance and disappearance of the mind in the form of consciousness.
+In a deep sleep, we do not experience our consciousness, but at the same time, we know that despite what we know from neural activities taking place during deep sleep, “there must have been something”, but something we do not perceive.
+We ARE zombies while we take a deep sleep.

-The question of zombie is even more interesting and compelling if we don’t take it personally.
-A thought experiment mentioned in Susan Blackmore (Consciousness – An Introduction) and explained in previous post, seems to imply either/or answer.
-Either we take qualia as real and do not take teleportation trip, or we take a trip since we believe nothing like qualia exists.
+The question of zombies is even more interesting and compelling if we don’t take it personally.
+A thought experiment mentioned in Susan Blackmore (Blackmore 2003) and explained in a previous post seems to imply either/or an answer.
+Either we take qualia as real and do not take a teleportation trip, or we take a trip since we believe nothing like qualia exists.

 I was really confused about this question for more than 10 years.
 Until I recently realised either/or fallacy.
 It is not that qualia is or is not.
-According to Dennett, but also to Bennet and Hacker Philosophical foundations of neuroscience (2003) consciousness emerges, but qualia is or is not.
+According to Dennett (Dennett 1991), but also to Bennet and Hacker (Bennett and Hacker 2003), consciousness emerges, but qualia is or is not.
 It does not make sense!
-Qualia as our private experience of self (consciousness) and mind emerges as well; meaning that it can happen, but it can also not happen.
-It can happen strong, but it can happen weak.
+Both qualia, as our private experience of self (consciousness) and mind emerge, meaning that it can happen but also not happen.
+It can happen strongly, but it can happen weakly.
 Qualia emerges from our body whenever and wherever.
 Teleportation would not stop that process because the qualia that we have in one moment differs very much from the one in the next.
-And we also experience moments without qualia, like in deep sleep or in deep meditation, when self is completely vanished.
+And we also experience moments without qualia, like in deep sleep or in deep meditation, when the self completely vanishes.

 But even more.
-If we say that qualia emerges on the top of physical phenomena of our body and our brain, we have to take in account that our body changes all the time.
-Not only that new cells are being developed all the time while we live, but also cells with different genetic code enter our body and take a role in further development.
-We are more or less mosaics made of stuff that changes quite fast over time.
-Matter that “produces” emergencies change so one should expect qualia to be changeable and unreliable.
-Is there any difference between a sleep and teleportation?
-No, there is not?
-As the matter of fact we wake up in the morning much more changes as if we would take a perfect teleportation to Cape Town!
+If we say that qualia emerge on top of the physical phenomena of our body and brain, we have to consider that our body constantly changes.
+Not only that new cells being developed all the time while we live, but also cells with different genetic codes enter our body and take a role in further development.
+We are more or less mosaics made of stuff that changes quickly over time.
+A matter that “produces” emergencies change, so one should expect qualia to be changeable and unreliable.
+Is there any difference between sleep and teleportation?
+No, there is not.
+As a matter of fact, we wake up in the morning with much more changes as if we would take a perfect teleportation to Cape Town!
 So we could expect our consciousness and qualia reinstalled in Cape Town easily after such teleportation.